top of page

 Why Psychological Safety Matters

-Psychological health and safety is vital to a productive, respectful workplace, and employers have a duty to create safe, inclusive environments where workers feel valued and supported.
+Psychological health and safety is vital to creating productive, respectful and sustainable workplaces.
+Employers have a duty to provide safe, inclusive environments where workers feel valued, supported and protected from harm.

 What is psychological health?